GrantStampfli/resume/resume.md

 Platt Eletric
 : *Front End Developer & Team Lead*
   __October 2015-January 2018__
-  Front end development of several ASP.NET MVC websites for both internal and external use.
-Promoted to a team lead to help coach and mentor developers in javascript and other front end development methodologies.
-Our team was involved in different projects ranging from complete .net merchandise systems, to help desk/chat tools.
-My role was to continue development on our main set of tools which consists of a full desktop and responsive tablet/mobile site, admin reporting tools, and a product inventory/management application.
-Platt.com is a full featured E-commerce website with tools for the electrical industry.
-We also had mobile apps for iPhone and Android.
+  Platt.com is a full featured E-commerce website with additional tools for the electrical industry.Front end development of several ASP.NET MVC websites for both internal and external use.
+Promoted to a team lead.
+Mentored developers in javascript and other front end development methodologies.
+Involved in projects ranging from complete .net merchandise systems, to help desk/chat tools.

+Prosper IT Consulting
+: *Web Developer*
+  __August 2015-September 2015__
+  Front end development of an ASP.NET MVC learning portal for proprietary technical software development course.
+App was fully hosted in the Azure cloud, and used ASP.NET Identity, OAuth, and SQL Server.

 Now Nerd
 : *Front End Developer*